wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-fix.md

 ## Not a perfect fix - remaining concerns

 As stated, it's not a perfect fix.
-There are still some obvious side channel attacks possible to leak data, and other trickeries attackers can use to leak info via requests that pass the filter.

-I was still able to render some requests and use it to send data out (although very small amounts and slow and more noticable to a user), but this mitigation is a step in the right direction.
+It is still possible to render some requests to arbitrary domains and use it to send data out.
+Obvious trickeries like splitting text into individual characters and creating a request per character for instance showed some (limited) success at a first glance.
+But it only leaks small amounts, is slow and more noticable to a user and also to OpenAI if logs of the `url_safe` API are reviewed and monitored.

+This mitigation is a step in the right direction, more might be needed.

-**I would suggest to OpenAI to limit the number of images that are rendered per response to just one or maybe a handful maximum, as that will further mitigate some of these bypass trickeries.**
+**I would suggest to OpenAI to limit the number of images that are rendered per response to just one or maybe a handful maximum, as that will further mitigate some of the bypass trickeries.**

+Sharing the details of the validation check would also improve confidence in the mitigation, after all I hope it is not an LLM that checks if they URL is safe...

 ## Conclusion